 Willem adds: “We have an opportunity – and a responsibility – to influence the industry and lead from the front.
 As such, we have also established a future-fit learning and upskilling programme, designed to educate, inspire and support innovation across all of our Unilever teams around the world.’’

 “Things are changing fast but one thing we’re certain about is that the new virtual landscape must be more equitable than the internet – and indeed the physical world – is today.
 It must be more representative and more inclusive for everyone, from the avatars we can build to the attitudes we embody and experiences we enjoy.
 And it must be sustainable.
 From our work in this space so far, it’s clear that just as purpose connects with people in the real world, it matters in the metaverse too.”

 Here's how four of our brands are putting their purpose into practice in the metaverse

 Rexona hosts the world’s first metaverse marathon

 Our Rexona deodorant brand, also known as Degree and Sure, is on a mission to give everyone the confidence to move more.
-In 2021 the brand announced the world’s first adaptive deodorant designed for people with disabilities and launched programmes to equip young people with the confidence and opportunity to move, however they want.
-In April 2022, it extended its work into the virtual world too.
+In 2021 the brand announced the world’s first adaptive and launched In April 2022, it extended its work into the virtual world too.